 6) Health Insurance

-As a business owner or a nurse who works hourly or per diem, you’ll want health insurance (plus vision and dental) to cover yourself and your employees.
+As a business owner or a professional who works hourly/per diem, you’ll want health insurance (plus vision and dental) to cover yourself and your employees.
 This can pay toward preventative treatments, as well as cover a significant amount of bills if a healthcare emergency were to happen.
 With 49 employees or less, you aren’t legally obligated to provide health coverage, but it tends to be a benefit employees look for and expect.
 Plus, healthy employees make happy, productive employees.

 Here are some resources:

 - For small companies: Peoplekeep suggests three ways to provide health benefits for employees.

 - For individuals: Stride health provides freelancers and gig economists access to health insurance options at group rates.